 The good news for defenders leveraging the Digital Guardian solution is that we not only provide the visibility but the intelligence needed to understand the very nature of the attack.
 The Digital Guardian solution is intent on classifying sensitive data and protecting it no matter where the attack originates, from inside or outside.

 Bridging the Gap between System Security and Data Protection

 Our industry has continuously tried to solve the system security problem by employing more resources to address it.
 We continue to purchase more and more technology only to receive marginal gains in efficacy with each new purchase.
 Yet, time and time again history has proven this approach will fail as attackers have the advantage and new techniques will be created to circumvent additional controls.

 The battlefield has expanded right before our very eyes.
 Its time we bridge the gap between system and data security and embrace the need to remain data aware.
 As tools and techniques to overcome endpoint system security continue to evolve, we will require new and better approaches to protect our data from compromise and avoid the risk of data breach.
 It’s time we embrace a solution that can deliver both system security and data protection from a single platform – we believe that Digital Guardian 7.0 does exactly that.
-To learn more, download the Digital Guardian Technical Overview or check out our Managed Security Program Technical Overview to learn how we can manage the process for you.
+To learn more, download the Digital Guardian Technical Overview or check out our Managed Security Program Datasheet to learn how we can manage the process for you.

 Digital Guardian Technical Overview